Anthrocon/www/content/Venue/hotel/index.md

 # Hotels for Anthrocon

+> **Update on February 19, 2026: due to unforeseen technical issues that occurred, the General Hotel Block (Attending/Sponsor) booking date has been postponed to March 10, 2026 starting at 12 p.m.
+Eastern Time.**

 {{< center >}}

 Anthrocon has partnered with many hotels within the locale of the David L. Lawrence Convention Center, offering special rates for our attendees.

-**Online pre-registration will temporarily pause between February 20 to 24, 2026, to improve the general hotel booking experience, and reopen on February 25.** A valid Anthrocon registration is required to make an Anthrocon-hotel block reservation.
+**Online pre-registration will temporarily pause before the General hotel block opens.** A valid Anthrocon registration is required to make an Anthrocon-hotel block reservation.
 Register for the con on [our Registration page](/registration).
 {{< /center >}}

 {{< center >}}[Booking Process](#booking-process) - [Tips for Finding Rooms](#tips-for-finding-rooms) - [Hotel Options](#hotel-options) - [FAQs](#frequently-asked-questions){{< /center >}}